 Yet despite the market seeming oversaturated, demand is still high, and niche dating apps are flourishing.
 How can you start a dating app business of your own and what should you expect on the way to create your own dating app?
 Find some answers below.

-Analyze how to make a dating app
+Analyze how to make a dating app geared towards success

 Analysis is an integral part of starting any business, online or otherwise.
-It allows you to understand the concept of your application and evaluate the app idea: Do people even need what you’re offering?
-Is there demand for another Tinder clone, or should you aim at something different?
+It allows you to understand the concept of your application and evaluate the idea: Do people even need what you’re offering?
+Is there demand for another Tinder clone, or should you aim for something different?
 In addition, you’ll be able to identify your target audience, their needs, and the specific features they want.

 - 66% of dating app users have gone on a date with a person they met online

 - 20% of couples in the US met online

 - 22% of couples who married in the US in 2020 — met via a dating service